top of page

 Vanessa Barrett has been teaching yoga for over 20 years.
 She started out as a yoga group exercise instructor at the YMCA then later completed her 200 hour teacher training with the well known Gina Caputo.
 Vanessa says her teaching style and personal practice has been forever changed from this training.
 Her energetic classes are taught with intention and meant to influence personal growth on and off the mat.
 Classes will include breathwork, bits of yogic philosophy and always a touch of humor.
 Her desire is for students to use their yoga practice to connect on a deeper level to their authentic self and to discover much more than just a pose while they are in class.
 Seeing students become aware of their unlimited potential is what inspires her to become a better yoga teacher.

-When Vanessa is not in the yoga studio you can find her at the gym, walking her furball Jack, spending time with friends and family, cooking with her hubby of 25 years, or cheering on her daughter, who is a pole vaulter at ESU.
+When Vanessa is not in the yoga studio you can find her at the gym, walking her furball Pepper, spending time with friends and family, cooking with her hubby of 25 years, or cheering on her daughter, who is a teacher and a model.

 stacy head edit.jpg